file9.ai

 Government

-Dominica operates as a parliamentary republic, with a president as the head of state and a prime minister leading the government.
-The country's legal system is based on English common law, and it has established a framework for democratic governance since gaining independence in 1978.
+Dominica operates as a parliamentary republic with a President serving as the head of state and a Prime Minister as the head of government.
+The legal system is based on English common law, and the country is divided into 10 administrative parishes.

 Military and Security